devanshkv/bowser_slurm_tutorial/your_heimdall_fetch.md

 ```

 So a sample command for
-- a fitlerbank with the name `name.fil`
+- a filterbank with the name `name.fil`
 - dm between 10 and 10,000 pc/cc
 - max pulse width of 512 samples
 ```